 On Long-Term Sensitization

 Self-leveling formulas typically contain HEMA or similar acrylates that improve viscosity flow.
-Repeated skin contact during DIY application can sensitize over time — the American Academy of Dermatology covers acrylate contact dermatitis in detail.
+Repeated skin contact during DIY application can sensitize over time — the American Academy of Dermatology's contact dermatitis overview covers the allergic-reaction category that acrylates fall under.
 Apply with rigorous no-skin-contact discipline regardless of how forgiving the formula feels.

 Last updated May 2026.
 This article uses AI assistance for research and structure; all viscosity observations come from hands-on bottle testing in client and personal use.